Maki-Daisuke/WebAxs-Lite/README.md

 ## How to Use ##

-WebAxs-Lite is implemented with Mojolicisou::Lite, and so, the easiest way to lanuch the server is using `morbo`:
+WebAxs-Lite is implemented with [Mojolicious::Lite](http://mojolicio.us/perldoc/Mojolicious/Lite), and so, the easiest way to lanuch the server is using `morbo` command:

 	> carton exec -Ilib -- morbo webaxs_lite.pl
 	[Wed Jul  3 18:26:05 2013] [info] Listening at "http://*:3000".